feifxi/KFC-Web-Clone/README.md

-# a student project so don't be surprised with monkey layout.😎
+# A student project so don't be surprised with monkey layout.😎